-2018 Update: We still think this is a great discussion about how to hire a personal trainer, but you may also want to see our more recent discussions on exercise, including seven tips to help you hire a personal trainer.
+2020 Update: We still think this is a great discussion about how to hire a personal trainer, but you may also want to see our more recent discussions on exercise, including seven tips to help you hire a personal trainer.

 As warm weather approaches, people everywhere are rethinking their fitness routines.
 For some, that may even include hiring a personal trainer.
 But finding a good personal trainer can be a slightly difficult proposition: it’s expensive, so you want your money’s worth — but you also want to make sure that your limited time and energy is “spent” well at the gym.
 So let’s talk about it.
 (Pictured: study in annoying eddie II, originally uploaded to Flickr by hmmlargeart.)

 My own experience with a trainer was less than stellar: It was January 2008, and I was gearing up for a trial with a very small trial team — so I knew a lot of late nights and early mornings were in my future.
 I went to my gym and requested a trainer, and took the first person they recommended who could meet my schedule.
 I think I wound up paying about $75 per session for 10 sessions.
 It was worth it, I figured, if I could still fit into my suits come trial time.